pyrosousa/GoogleSheets-HTMLImporter/README.md

 # GoogleSheets-HTMLImporter
 Attempt at making a jQuery plugin that will import data from a google spreadsheet.
+The more I have learned about this the more I have discovered that it probably isn't that impressive.

+However, I still think this will end up being a useful plugin, since it will make it crazy easy to import a google sheet into a webpage.